-Open records laws maintain that you need to be able to produce social media records – both from your own content, but also from content your constituents create – in response to records requests.
+Public records laws maintain that you need to be able to produce social media records – both from your own content, and also from content your constituents create – in response to records requests.

-The social networks were built to facilitate the online connection of billions of private citizens to one another.
-They are not built for, nor bound to, public records laws, and have no legal obligation to retain records.
+Social media networks were built to facilitate the online connection of billions of private citizens to one another.
+They are not built for, nor bound to, public records laws, and have no legal obligation to retain records for you.

-Manual processes are inefficient for both capture & searching, and often inadmissible in court.
-Challenges with frequency of capture, lost deleted/revised content, and no meta-data to prove the authenticity of records leave agencies with significant risk.
+Manual processes are inefficient for both capturing and searching records, and often don’t suffice in court.
+Challenges with frequency of capture, hidden/deleted/revised content, and no meta-data to prove authenticity of records all leave agencies with significant risks.

-You are required by law to be able to produce social media content if there is a public request for it.
+You are required by law to be able to produce social media content if there is a public records request for it.
 Having a system in place that captures all content and meta-data is the only way of ensuring compliance with social media regulations and compliance laws.

-Public record laws state that public entities are responsible for responding to FOIA/Open Records requests related to social media and website content.
+Public record laws state that public entities are responsible for responding to FOIA or Open Records requests for social media and website content.
 While each of the 50 United States has specific and unique laws on public records, social media is considered public record in every state.
-Accurate recordkeeping for compliance includes preserving meta-data, comments (even if edited or deleted), and original content exactly as it happened across all of your social media platforms and website pages.
+Accurate recordkeeping for compliance includes preserving posts, meta-data, comments (even if edited or deleted), and original content exactly as it happened across all of your social media platforms and website pages.

-Complying with these laws can cost thousands a year, and endless hours of time.
+Without ArchiveSocial, complying with these laws could cost thousands a year, and endless hours of time.
 But managing your entire online presence doesn’t have to be hard.
 By automatically capturing and preserving your data in one secure location with active social media archiving, you’ll never miss a post or comment, and can quickly find and respond to records requests, in the exact formats you need.
-Saving dramatically on public records costs, and increasing your transparency.
+ArchiveSocial helps you save dramatically on public records costs, and increases your entity’s transparency.

 As a public entity, we are required by law to be able to reproduce that information if there is a public request for it, an open records request.
 That is not something we are capable of doing without having some type of system in place that actually can go out and get what they call the metadata.